 When to Aerate

 At Greenworks we highly recommend aerating every fall — especially if you live in Indiana.
-Many areas, such as Carmel, Noblesville, and Indianapolis have soil with high clay concentrations.
+Many areas surrounding Indianapolis, such as Brownsburg, Fishers, Noblesville, Zionsville, have soil with high clay concentrations.
 Since clay compacts easily, it’s naturally harder for water and nutrients to penetrate the soil.
 Aeration solves this problem.

 Why settle for a mediocre lawn when you could have one that thrives?
 To schedule an aeration appointment, contact us at (317) 663-0222.
 In addition to lawn care, we also offer snow removal services.
 We look forward to bringing out the best in your yard.